Drones for Planning - A Higher Standard

 The UAS Program improves the quality of public service and increases work productivity by resolving many common challenges in the field related to safety, accessibility, and efficiency.
 The UAS Program is comprised of four planners who have become FAA certified UAS pilots.
 Twenty one drone inspections have been conducted on 79 parcels of land and yield a time savings of 69% when compared to a traditional on-foot inspection.
 The program supports all planning functions, including entitlement processing, permit compliance, compliance monitoring, and site surveys.

 Los Angeles County Community Climate Action Plan Update

 The move to a virtual meeting experience, during a time when many found themselves homebound, created an opportunity for increased public engagement for the Los Angeles County Climate Action Plan.
-A quick switch from a pre-scheduled in-person event to a live online webinar increased public engagement by 500%.
+A quick switch from a pre-scheduled in-person event to a live webinar increased public engagement by 500%.
 The pre-scheduled workshop was to be held on March 25, 2020 at the East Los Angeles Library.
-On March 19, 2020, the Governor issued the statewide COVID-19 pandemic stay-at home order, forcing the unforeseen closure of County facilities, including the workshop venue.
+On March 19, 2020, the Governor issued the statewide stay-at home order, forcing the unforeseen closure of County facilities, including the workshop venue.